The .348 Winchester

 By Chuck Hawks

 The .348 Winchester was introduced in 1936 in the Winchester Model 71 lever action rifle.
-The .348 cartridge was a modernized replacement for the old .33 Winchester and .35 Winchester cartridges, and the Model 71 was essentially an improved Model 1886 rifle.
+The .348 cartridge was a modernized replacement for the old .33 Winchester and .35 Winchester cartridges and the Model 71 was essentially an improved Model 1886 rifle.
+The Model 71/.348 combination was eventually replaced in the Winchester line by the Model 88 lever action in the ballistically identical .358 Win. caliber.

 The reloader is handicapped by the small selection of .348" bullets.
 To the best of my knowledge no other cartridge uses bullets of this diameter, so .348 bullets are not big sellers for the independent bullet makers.
 However, there are a few available.
 Hornady offers a 200 grain Flat Point in .348 caliber, for which they claim exceptionally reliable expansion and sure killing power.
 And Barnes offers two .348" bullets, a 220 grain Original, and a 250 grain Original.